Non-commutative nature of $\ell$-adic vanishing cycles: A useful localization sequence

-where the object $\CG(\bbE)$ is concentrated in degrees $[0,1]$.
-The composition $\CF \circ \CG$ is then the identity map.
-The composition $\CG \circ \CF$ is also equivalent to the identity map, as it is so on those objects concentrated in degrees $[0,1]$, which generate the category $\uh(\fQ)$, and all the functors involved are easily verified to be exact. \end{proof} \begin{cor} The following are localization sequences in $\dgCat_S$:
+The composition $\ccG \circ \widehat{\ccF}$ is also equivalent to the identity, as it is so on those objects concentrated in degrees $[0,1]$, to which every object in $\uh (\widehat{\ffQ})$ is isomorphic.
+Thus, we have proved that